nuxtrdev/nuxtr-vscode/README.md

 <br>
 <br>

-Certainly!
-Here's a refined version of the section on IntelliSense and Auto Completion:

 ### IntelliSense and Auto Completion

 Nuxtr VSCode offers robust IntelliSense capabilities tailored for Vue files.
 This includes dynamic path completion for [NuxtLinks](https://nuxt.com/docs/api/components/nuxt-link#internal-routing) within the pages directory, and seamless handling of media resources from the [public or static directories](https://nuxt.com/docs/guide/directory-structure/public), depending on your Nuxt version.
 Additionally, enjoy IntelliSense support for critical configuration files like [`.nuxtignore`](https://nuxt.com/docs/guide/directory-structure/nuxtignore) and [`.nuxtrc`](https://nuxt.com/docs/guide/directory-structure/nuxtrc), ensuring precise guidance and efficient coding.